Digital Marketing Dictionary: 31 Marketing Terms You NEED to Know

 Digital Marketing Tools

 There’s an endless parade of software and application tools that are useful for digital marketers—many of which are free to use.
-You can read our list of 50+ free marketing tools here, but in the meantime, these are the general categories that most digital marketing tools fall under:

 - Email marketing tools—services and apps used for sending emails, managing email lists, and optimizing email sends